CSV to JSON With Nested Objects (2026 Guide)

 At a fundamental level, CSV (Comma-Separated Values) and JSON (JavaScript Object Notation) represent two entirely different paradigms of data modeling.

 CSV is strictly two-dimensional and tabular.
-Every row has the same number of columns, and every column represents a single scalar value (string, number, boolean).
-JSON, on the other hand, is hierarchical and multi-dimensional.
-It allows for arrays of objects, objects within objects, and varying schemas per node.
+Every row has the same number of columns, and every column represents a single scalar value (a string, a number, or a boolean).
+JSON, however, is hierarchical and multi-dimensional.
+It allows for arrays of objects, objects within objects, and highly nested schemas.

-When developers run a basic CSV to JSON conversion, the result is typically an array of flat objects:
+When developers run a basic, naive CSV-to-JSON conversion script, the result is typically an array of flat objects.
+For example:

 [